Tylecodon cordiformis G.Will.

 This species is native to South Africa (Northern Cape).

-Tylecodon cordiformis is a small, sparingly branched succulent with short gray branches covered in tiny hairs that grow from a tuberous base with grey-brown flaking bark.
-The tuber is up to 2 inches (5 cm) tall and up to 0.8 inches (2 cm) in diameter.
-Branches are up to 1.8 inches (4.5 cm) long, and up to 0.3 inches (0.8 cm) in diameter.
-Leaves are dark shiny green, densely covered with white hairs, and clustered in terminal rosettes.
+Tylecodon cordiformis is a small, sparingly branched succulent with short branches that grow from a tuberous base with grey-brown flaking bark.
+The tuber is up to 2 inches (5 cm) tall and 0.8 inches (2 cm) in diameter.
+Branches are gray, covered with tiny hairs, up to 1.8 inches (4.5 cm) long and up to 0.3 inches (0.8 cm) in diameter.
+Leaves are shiny dark green, densely covered with white hairs, and clustered in terminal rosettes.
 They are heart-shaped, up to 0.3 inches (0.8 cm) long, up to 0.4 inches (1 cm) wide, and attached to the stem by a 0.3 inches (0.8 cm) long petiole.
 Flowers are tubular, up to 0.4 inches (1 cm) long, and up to 0.2 inches (0.5 cm) in diameter.
 They are lime-green with a covering of dense hairs and appear in summer on branched inflorescences.

 How to Grow and Care for Tylecodon cordiformis

 Soil: Well-draining soil mix is the key to healthy Tylecodon.
 Poor drainage and overwatering most commonly cause root rot in both indoor and outdoor plants.